 In this course students develop their understanding of exponents and scientific notation, application of congruence, and the concept of similarity.
-They will solve linear equations and systems of linear equations, and develop a concept of functions.
-Students will communicate and reason mathematically as well as problem-solve by using appropriate tools and strategies.
-At the end of this course, students will be prepared to take Algebra I or Algebra IA.
+They will solve linear equations and systems of linear equations, describe quantitative relationships of two and three dimensional space and figures, and develop a concept of functions.
+Students will communicate and reason mathematically as well as problem solve by using appropriate tools and strategies.